Family Encyclopedia >> Food

 – 1/2 teaspoon black pepper

 COOKING METHOD: Lightly fry the onion with the minced meat in olive oil.
-Remove from heat and add together with all other ingredients except the olive oil and the dough sheets.
-Mix everything.
+Remove from heat and mix with all other ingredients except the olive oil and filo sheets.

-Preheat the oven to 180°C. Grease a 23cm x 33cm tart tin and line with 6 sheets of dough.
-Brush with oil.
-Divide the meat filling evenly between the sheets and cover with the remaining dough sheets.
-Brush again with oil.
-Fold the edges down so that everything is well covered.
+Preheat oven to 180°C. Grease a 23cm x 33cm tart tin and line with 6 filo sheets, brushing each with oil.
+Spread the meat filling evenly and top with remaining sheets, brushing with oil.
+Fold edges to seal.

-Using a knife, cut the top three sheets into 7.5cm strips from one end of the pan to the other.
+Cut the top three sheets into 7.5cm strips across the pan.
 Sprinkle with water.

-Bake for about 45 minutes, cut into squares and serve warm.
+Bake for about 45 minutes, slice into squares, and serve warm.

 MAIN COURSE